mradziej/django_fabdeploy/README.md

 This project provides tools for systematic deployment for django projects in virtual environments.
-It depends on Fabric as underlying framework, ssh to connect to the hosts and pip to install and manage the packages.
+It depends on Fabric as underlying framework, ssh to connect to the hosts, wheels as package format, and pip to install and manage the packages.

 The managing environment needs python 2.7, Fabric, paramiko, pip and typing.